 Donations Needed!
 For those who prefer not to be a ‘vendor’, but want the opportunity to clean out attics and garages, we offer the opportunity to donate saleable items to our “Farm Store”.
 All proceeds from the sale of these items support the activities of Langhorne Open Space.
 (Sorry, but we can’t accept clothing, furniture, computer equipment, record albums, or toys.
 Children’s books are welcome, but other than that we can’t accept any more books right now.)
 For more information about donating items to the Farm Store, please contact Debbie Miele (215-752-8066).

 Spaces are limited, so send in your reservation form early.
-To reserve your space for the upcoming Flea Market (Saturday May 20, 2017), please fill out the attached form and mail it together with your check to the address indicated on the form.
+To reserve your space for the upcoming Flea Market (Saturday, September 30, 2017), please fill out the attached form and mail it together with your check to the address indicated on the Form.

 For general information about the Flea Market and Vendor Spaces please contact Flea Market organizer Bob Duaime (215-752-4289; email@example.com).